-St John Paul College offers a comprehensive and accessible curriculum encompassing a broad range of subjects and courses which prepare students for the world in which they live.
+St John Paul College offers a comprehensive and accessible curriculum encompassing a broad range of subjects and courses that prepare students for the world in which they live.

-As students move into Year 9, they continue to develop their knowledge and skills in courses which are compulsory requirements for progression, with the addition of elective subjects.
+As students move into Year 9, they continue to develop their knowledge and skills in courses that are compulsory requirements for progression, with the addition of elective subjects.

 Core Curriculum consists of Religious Education, English, Mathematics, Science, PDHPE, History and Geography.

-Students must complete at least 12 units of preliminary courses and 10 units of HSC courses, to receive the HSC, which must include 2 units of English and at least 1 unit of Studies of Religion or Catholic Studies.
+Students must complete at least 12 units of preliminary courses and ten units of HSC courses to receive the HSC, which must include 2 units of English and at least 1 unit of Studies of Religion or Catholic Studies.

 Year 7 2023